Mohammed Zahur Khayyam

 Mohammed Zahur Khayyam Hashmi (18 February 1927 – 19 August 2019), better known mononymously as Khayyam, was an Indian music director and background score composer whose career spanned four decades.

-He won three Filmfare Awards: for Best Music in 1977 for Kabhi Kabhie and 1982 for Umrao Jaan, and a lifetime achievement award in 2010.
+He won three Filmfare Awards: for Best Music in 1977 for Kabhie Kabhie and in 1982 for Umrao Jaan, and a lifetime achievement award in 2010.
 He was awarded the 2007 Sangeet Natak Akademi Award in Creative Music, by the Sangeet Natak Akademi, India's National Academy of Music, Dance and Theatre.
 He was awarded the third-highest civilian honour, Padma Bhushan, by the Government of India in 2011.

 Early life

 Khayyam was born to a Punjabi Muslim family on 18 February 1927 in Rahon in Punjab, British India.
 As a boy, Khayyam ran away to his uncle's house in New Delhi.
 There he was trained under classical vocalist and composer Pandit Amarnath.

 Career

 Khayyam went to Lahore looking for roles in films.
 There he met Baba Chishti, a famous Punjabi music director.
 After listening to a composition by Chishti, he sang to him its first part.
 Impressed, Chishti gave him an offer of joining him as an assistant.
 Khayyam assisted Chishti for six months and came to Ludhiana in 1943.
 He was only 17 then.

 After a stint in the Army in the Second World War, Khayyam went to Bombay to fulfil his dream and made his debut as Sharmaji of the Sharmaji-Varmaji composer duo with the film Heer Ranjha in 1948.
 He went solo after his co-composer Rehman Verma went to the newly created Pakistan post partition.
 One of his earliest breaks was in the film Biwi (1950) in which the song "Akele Mein Woh Ghabrate To Honge" sung by Mohammed Rafi was a hit.
 "Shaam-e-Gham Ki Kasam" sung by Talat Mehmood from the film Footpath (1953) struck a chord among the masses.
 He gained greater recognition from the film Phir Subha Hogi (1958) starring Raj Kapoor and Mala Sinha, in which songs written by Sahir Ludhianvi and sung by Mukesh and Asha Bhosle were set to tune by Khayyam.
 Notable amongst them are "Wo Subha Kabhi To Aayegi", "Aasman Pe hai Khuda Aur Zameen Pe Hum" and "Chin-o-Arab Humara".